cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 ### Background process

-When waiting for a remote call, the remote processor is idle.
+When waiting for a remote call, the remote processor is by default idle.
 It is possible to define a function to be executed while waiting for a remote call.
 This function is executed after the remote module initializes, and subsequently whenever a remote call finishes.
 If the background function ever terminates (or if it is not defined at all), a `wait` instruction is used to wait for the next remote call.

 When a remote call occurs while the background function still executes, the background process is terminated and the remote function starts executing immediately.
-There's no cleanup process.
-It is up to the programmer to make sure the background function can be safely terminated at any time and reentered.
+There's no cleanup process, it is up to the programmer to make sure the background function can be safely terminated at any time and reentered.

 The background process must be contained in a function named `backgroundProcess`.
 The function declaration needs to have these properties: